Persecution of Hindus: Post-1971

-Hindus in Pakistan are often treated as second class citizens, systematically discriminated and dehumanised.
+Hindus in Pakistan are often treated as second class citizens, systematically discriminated against and dehumanised.
 Hindu women have also been known to be victims of kidnapping and forced conversion to Islam.
 A member of the Human Rights Commission of Pakistan claimed in 2010, though without official record, that around 20 to 25 girls from the Hindu community, along with people from other minorities like Christians, are abducted every month and forcibly converted.
 Many Hindus are continuing to flee Pakistan even now due to persecution.
-Krishan Bheel, a Hindu member of the National Assembly of Pakistan, came into the news recently for manhandling Qari Gul Rehman after being taunted with a religious insult.
+Krishan Bheel, a Hindu member of the National Assembly of Pakistan, came into the news for manhandling Qari Gul Rehman after being taunted with a religious insult.

 On 18 October 2005, Sanno Amra and Champa, a Hindu couple residing in the Punjab Colony, Karachi, Sindh returned home to find that their three teenage daughters had disappeared.
 After inquiries to the local police, the couple discovered that their daughters had been taken to a local madrassah, had been converted to Islam, and were denied unsupervised contact with their parents.
 In January 2017, a Hindu temple was demolished in Pakistan's Haripur district.

-In 2005, 32 Hindus were killed by firing from the government side near Nawab Akbar Bugti's residence during bloody clashes between Bugti tribesmen and paramilitary forces in Balochistan.
-The firing left the Hindu residential locality near Bugti's residence badly hit.
+In 2005, 32 Hindus were killed by shots fired from the government side near Nawab Akbar Bugti's residence during bloody clashes between Bugti tribesmen and paramilitary forces in Balochistan.
+The shooting left the Hindu residential locality near Bugti's residence badly hit.

-In 2006, a Hindu temple in Lahore was destroyed to pave the way for construction of a multi-storied commercial building.
+In 2006, a Hindu temple in Lahore was destroyed to make way for construction of a multi-storied commercial building.
 When reporters from Pakistan-based newspaper Dawn tried to cover the incident, they were accosted by the henchmen of the property developer, who denied that a Hindu temple existed at the site.
 In January 2014, a policeman standing guard outside a Hindu temple at Peshawar was gunned down.
 25 March 2014 Express Tribune citing an All Pakistan Hindu Rights Movement (PHRM) survey said that 95% of all Hindu temples in Pakistan have been converted since 1990.
 Pakistanis attack Hindu temples if anything happens to any mosque in neighbouring India.
 In 2019, a Hindu temple Pakistan's southern Sindh province was vandalism by miscreants and they set fire to holy books and idols inside the temple.

 In July 2010, around 60 members of the minority Hindu community in Karachi were attacked and evicted from their homes following an incident of a Hindu youth drinking water from a tap near an Islamic mosque.
 In January 2014, a policeman standing guard outside a Hindu temple at Peshawar was gunned down.
 Pakistan's Supreme Court has sought a report from the government on its efforts to ensure access for the minority Hindu community to temples – the Karachi bench of the apex court was hearing applications against the alleged denial of access to the members of the minority community.